An extended metaphor is a metaphor that continues throughout the entire piece of writing, instead of being just a comparison or personification.

 Where fury, like a dog that once has tasted blood,

 The one a lion, proud as Hector, who not only defends his own rights but will protect the rights of others even when it means fighting against those he loves;

 The other side two constant cats that hiss and scratch at each other from morning.

 Extended Metaphor Examples In Film

-The examples of extended metaphors in film are:
+Here are some examples of extended metaphors in film.